-Fisher Maritime's assignments focus on a thorough analysis of all factors potentially contributing to the occurrence of the accident, as well as the identification of the strengths and weaknesses of both our client's case and the opponent's case.
+Fisher Maritime's maritime accident and injury assignments focus on a thorough analysis of all factors potentially contributing to the occurrence of the accident, as well as the identification of the strengths and weaknesses of both our client's case and the opponent's case.
 Our clients include both defendants and plaintiffs (including in Jones Act matters), and whose roles have been component manufacturers, designers, insurers, owners, passengers, repairers, seamen, and shipbuilders.

 The key to our successes, for which we have been commended by the courts (and praised by our clients through their repeat business) is our analytical reliance on facts rather than argumentative reliance on opinions.
 Some observations gathered from our experience are expressed below.

 A major portion of Fisher Maritime's work is after-the-disaster analyses, including contract disasters and claims which result in extra costs and delays in shipyard projects, and physical disasters which result in property damage and/or personal injury.